 How Much Does it Cost to Sit the LANTITE Test?

-There is a cost involved in sitting the LANTITE test, and you will need to purchase an admission ticket on the ACER website, and these only become available about one week prior to each test window.
-The 2021 costs are:
+There is a cost involved in sitting the LANTITE test, and you will need to purchase an admission ticket directly from ACER.
+The tickets become available about one week prior to each test window.
+The 2023 costs are:

 How Do I Register for the LANTITE Test?

 To register to sit your LANTITE tests, simply head to the ACER LANTITE registration page, where you’ll be prompted to create a candidate account.
 You can also read the terms and conditions regarding cancellations and Covid updates.

 How Do I Access the LANTITE Practice Tests?

 Taking a few practice LANTITE tests is a simple way to prep for sitting the test as you’ll get a feel for how the questions are asked and how well you score.
 You’ll be able to analyse where you might need to brush up on any of your skills too.

 We should note here that ACER recommends you only use the official LANTITE practice tests it provides online, but some students choose to purchase practice materials from private sellers, or even use some literacy and numeracy tests already in use for secondary students themselves, like the NAPLAN test, to gain experience with conditions.

 Where Do I Sit the Test?